jogplus/zotcourse/README.md

     $ python3 -m venv env
     $ source env/bin/activate
     ```
-2. Navigate to the root of the zotcourse folder, and run the following:
+2. Navigate to the root of the zotcourse folder, and install the project dependencies:
     ```
+    $ cd zotcourse
     $ pip3 install -r requirements.txt
+    ```
+3. Create a duplicate of the sample config and fill in the values:
+    ```
+    $ cp config.sample.py config.py
     ```
 3. [Setup a GCP service account that has access to Datastore.](https://cloud.google.com/docs/authentication/getting-started)
 3. While still in the root of the zotcourse folder run the following to start the server locally: